awsdocs/aws-xray-developer-guide/doc-source/xray-console-groups.md

 1. On the **Create group** page, the name of the group is *group\-name*`-clone`\.
 Optionally, enter a new name for the group\.
 A group name can have a maximum of 32 characters, and contain alphanumeric characters and dashes\.
 Group names are case sensitive\.

 1. You can keep the filter expression from the existing group, or optionally, enter a new filter expression\.
-For more information about how to build a filter expression, see [Using filter expressions to search for traces in the console](xray-console-filters.md)\.
+For more information about how to build a filter expression, see [Using filter expressions](xray-console-filters.md)\.
 In the following example, the group filters for fault traces from the service `api.example.com`\. and requests to the service where the response time was greater than or equal to five seconds\.

    ```
    service("api.example.com") { fault = true OR responsetime >= 5 }